After the local experience at Ban Huayplalod, I decided to take on the infamous Mae Hong Son Loop.

 Anyway, I spent the evening there and moved on to the next stop the following morning.
 Destination: Ban Rak Thai.

 Ban Rak Thai is a small “Chinese style” village with a lake and a hotel built on the hill within a small version of the “great wall” and some tea plantation.
-Strange place, I spent a nice there.
+Strange place, I spent a night there, it’s more than enough, trust me.

 Just outside the village, there are fields that must be much nicer to look at when it’s not dry season: